Desperate To Find More Staff, Some Fast Food Restaurants Recruiting Customers

 When restaurants all over town are looking for workers, it’s time to think outside the to-go box.

 “We’re starting at $15 an hour.
 How much do you make at your job right now?”
-Colby Ledet, a Raising Cane’s supervisor, asked a customer.
+Colby Ledet, a supervisor at national fast food chain Raising Cane’s, asked a customer.

-Raising Cane’s employees are approaching customers at their Naperville dining room and drive-thru, asking them to apply, and even handing out “We’re Hiring” cards.
+Raising Cane’s employees are approaching customers at their Naperville, Illinois dining room and drive-thru, asking them to apply, and even handing out “We’re Hiring” cards.

 Ledet is one of about 100 Dallas-based employees who have been temporarily relocated to help with recruitment efforts.
 He’s on the corporate staff, but a couple weeks ago he hopped behind the register so the Naperville dining room could stay open on a Friday night.